-REA Statistics: The stunning prices on all nineteenth and early twentieth century baseball cards and memorabilia totaled a staggering $8.52 million.
-The 1866 lots, offered on behalf of 230 different consignors, were won by an incredible 649 different bidders, illustrating the power of the marketing and auction process, and the breadth of bidder interest.
+REA Statistics: The stunning prices on all nineteenth and early twentieth century baseball cards and memorabilia totaled a staggering $7.54 million.
+The 1527 lots, offered on behalf of 238 different consignors, were won by an incredible 677 different bidders, illustrating the power of the marketing and auction process, and the breadth of bidder interest.
 Successful bidders included some of the nation’s most prestigious museums, universities, and corporate institutional collections, as well as representatives from numerous Major League teams.
-An incredible 24,231 bids were placed.
-“All areas of the auction received a tremendous response and very strong prices.
-Nineteenth-century baseball items were unbelievable, as always, as were all early baseball cards, advertising and display pieces, graded cards, Babe Ruth items, autographs, memorabilia, non-sport cards and artwork.”
+An incredible 18,973 bids were placed.
+All areas of the auction received a tremendous response and very strong prices.
+Nineteenth-century baseball items were unbelievable, as always, as were all early baseball cards, advertising and display pieces, graded cards, Babe Ruth items, autographs, memorabilia, non-sport cards and artwork.
 Thousands of bidders from all over the world participated.
 The average lot realized more than double the high-end estimate.
 An incredible 99% of the lots sold.

 Additional Auction Highlights:

-1934-1956 “Three Stooges” Poster Collection: The first installment of the finest and most advanced collection of original “Three Stooges” movie posters and lobby cards to ever come to auction was a huge hit with collectors.
+1934-1957 “Three Stooges” Poster Collection: The third and final installment of the finest and most advanced collection of original “Three Stooges” movie posters and lobby cards to ever come to auction was, as expected, a huge hit with collectors.
 All “Three Stooges” movie posters and lobby cards are extremely rare and have long been recognized as “blue chips” by advanced collectors in the movie poster world as well as among “Three Stooges” collectors.
 The offering of just a few lobby cards and posters is a rare collecting event.
-This auction, the first of four installments representing the entire collection, featured 37 lots selling for a total of $144,807.
-The six one-sheet posters alone sold for $83,246, paced by an amazing record $56,287 for the extremely desirable and early 1935 Uncivil Warriors poster.
-Forty-one “Three Stooges” lobby cards sold for a total of $61,560, highlighted by $9,480 for a 1934 Men In Black lobby card (res. $2,000).
+This auction featured 55 lots selling for a total of $251,580.
+Nine one-sheet posters, each featuring Larry, Moe, and Curly, alone sold for $126,600, paced by an amazing $51,000 for the 1934 Woman Haters poster (res. $10,000), possibly the only known surviving example from the first Stooges short made for Columbia Pictures.
+A collection of seventy-eight one-sheet posters, consisting of nearly every “Three Stooges” one-sheet poster issued featuring the team of Moe, Larry, and Shemp, hammered for $30,000 (res. $10,000).
+Fifty-four “Three Stooges” lobby cards sold for a total of $94,980, highlighted by $12,000 for a 1934 Punch Drunks lobby card (res. $2,000).
 Interesting note: this lobby card had the amazing provenance of having originated years ago directly from Moe Howard’s daughter.
-Collectors are anxiously awaiting the future installments of this unprecedented once-in-a-lifetime collection.
-There were only 174 short films in total made by The Three Stooges between 1934 and 1956.
-This collection has advertising one-sheets and lobby cards representing 115 of them, including the one-sheet for The Three Stooges’ very first short, 1934’s The Woman Hater’s Club, which will hit the auction block in the near future.
+This entire collection of movie posters and lobby cards represented an unprecedented, once-in-a-lifetime collection that quite possibly will never be duplicated again.

 Many other auction records were shattered for pre-1948 baseball cards, nineteenth-century baseball cards and memorabilia, non-sport cards, and Americana.
 Further information and complete auction results are available online at www.RobertEdwardAuctions.com